NOTE

 In the Site Health Details window, you will see the following information related to your Connection Brokers:

-Active Sessions
+Active sessions

 You can also view the connection type for a user in the Session Stats tab for an active session:

-Navigate to Active Sessions (Usage > Active Sessions) and select the session.
+Go to Active Sessions (Usage > Active Sessions) and select the session.

 Select the Session Stats tab.